Skip to main content

 Energy Transfer Partners has an Influence Score of 50/100 (Grade C).
 This proprietary score is based on total lobby spend (40%), policy issue breadth (30%), and revolving door connections (30%).

-Energy Transfer Partners has contacted 5 government entities as part of their lobbying activities, including Dept of State, Dept of Transportation, U.S. Senate.
+Energy Transfer Partners has contacted 5 government entities as part of their lobbying activities, including Dept of the Interior, U.S. Senate, Dept of Agriculture.

 Sources: Senate Office of Public Records (LDA), OpenSecrets.org